St John's College, Cambridge: Samuel Butler Room Society

 The Samuel Butler Room Society (SBR) is the Middle Combination Room (MCR) of St John's College.
-The Society traces its foundation to 1960 when graduate student members submitted an application to College Council for official separation from the Junior Combination Room (JCR).
+The Society traces its foundation to 1960 when graduate student members submitted an application to the College Council for official separation from the Junior Combination Room (JCR).
 The name of the Society refers to the physical rooms which are used by members of the Society.
 The rooms were named after the noted Johnian author and polymath Samuel Butler.
 The membership of the Society comprises all members of the college who are registered graduate students of the college and affiliated students of the college.

 Sports

 The college has a sporting history, enjoying success in most of the major sports on offer in Cambridge.
 The college has a cardio gym and a weights gym on-site and has pristine pitches right behind the college.

+The college's hockey club is one of the biggest student sports clubs in the college, with over 50 active members as of 2024.
+It has had strong success including winning the Division One League title every year from 2019 to 2024.
+St John's is the only Cambridge college to have more than one mixed hockey team, with four teams, although this is enabled due to a fusion with Newnham College.

-The Red Boys, St John's College Rugby Club, won the Division One League title for nine years in a row, before losing to Jesus in 2010–11, and the cuppers trophy for 6 years in a row from 2006 to 2011, making it one of the most successful collegiate sports teams in Cambridge's history.
+The Red Boys, St John's College Rugby Club, won the Division One League title for nine years in a row, before losing to Jesus in 2010–11, and the Cuppers trophy for 6 years in a row from 2006 to 2011, making it one of the most successful collegiate sports teams in Cambridge's history.
 The Redboys occupy eighteen out of the twenty-four plates on the current Division One League Shield and thirteen out of the seventeen names on the Cuppers trophy.
-Since 2014, the club has taken home three Cuppers trophies (most recently in 2021–22), three Division One League Shields, and the inaugural Sevens Shield in 2016–17.
+Since 2014, the club has taken home four Cuppers trophies (most recently in 2023 wherein they went undefeated and won the league title), three Division One League Shields, and the inaugural Sevens Shield in 2016–17.
 In the 2016–17 season, the Redboys went undefeated.

 St John's regularly produces a strong contingent of university players but also ensures new players develop and get game time swiftly.
 The rugby club has produced several notable alumni including former RFU executive Francis Baron, former Newcastle, England and Lions fly-half and former RFU Director of Elite Rugby Rob Andrew, and Battlestar Galactica actor Jamie Bamber.

 The college rowing club, the Lady Margaret Boat Club (LMBC), is the oldest in the university and was founded in 1825.
 Despite many rumours concerning the name of the club, it was merely the most successful of the many boat clubs established in the college in the 19th century.
-In a similar fashion the traditional rival of the LMBC, the Boat Club of Trinity College, is known as "First and Third" in a reference to its formation from two original clubs.
+Similarly, the traditional rival of the LMBC, the Boat Club of Trinity College, is known as "First and Third" because of its formation from two original clubs.